HTTP: Transport layer

+HTTP presumes an underlying and reliable transport layer protocol.
+The standard choice of the underlying protocol prior to HTTP/3 is Transmission Control Protocol (TCP).
+HTTP/3 uses a different transport layer called QUIC, which provides reliability on top of the unreliable User Datagram Protocol (UDP).
+HTTP/1.1 and earlier have been adapted to be used over plain unreliable UDP in multicast and unicast situations, forming HTTPMU and HTTPU.
+They are used in UPnP and Simple Service Discovery Protocol (SSDP), two protocols usually run on a local area network.

 Data exchange

 HTTP is a stateless application-level protocol and it requires a reliable network transport connection to exchange data between client and server.
 In HTTP implementations, TCP/IP connections are used using well-known ports (typically port 80 if the connection is unencrypted or port 443 if the connection is encrypted, see also List of TCP and UDP port numbers).
 In HTTP/2, a TCP/IP connection plus multiple protocol channels are used.
 In HTTP/3, the application transport protocol QUIC over UDP is used.

 Request and response messages through connections

 Data is exchanged through a sequence of request–response messages which are exchanged by a session layer transport connection.
-An HTTP client initially tries to connect to a server establishing a connection (real or virtual).
-An HTTP(S) server listening on that port accepts the connection and then waits for a client's request message.
+An HTTP client initially tries to establish a connection, real or virtual, with a server.
+An HTTP server listening on the port accepts the connection and then waits for a client's request message.
 The client sends its HTTP request message.
 Upon receiving the request the server sends back an HTTP response message, which includes header(s) plus a body if it is required.
 The body of this response message is typically the requested resource, although an error message or other information may also be returned.
-At any time (for many reasons) client or server can close the connection.
-Closing a connection is usually advertised in advance by using one or more HTTP headers in the last request/response message sent to server or client.
+At any time and for many reasons, either the client or server can close the connection.
+Closing a connection is usually advertised by one or more HTTP headers in the last request or response.